Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Implementation details

 \section{Implementation details}

 We integrate DGRL into a standard off-policy actor-critic DRL paradigm: After initializing our neural networks, we run the algorithm for a fixed number of episodes.
 Within each episode, we collect experience by applying a policy $\pi(a|s)$ to the environment and storing the transitions in a replay buffer.
 In the Job Shop Scheduling, Joint Replenishment, and Recommender Environments, we apply a uniform random policy for the first 10\% of training episodes and start updating the networks after 5\% of training episodes.
 We update the neural networks the following way: every 8 steps, we sample a mini-batch of size 16 from the replay buffer.
 We update the critic using ordinary TD-errors with clipped double Q-learning and target networks.
 We update the target Q-networks after every critic update using polyak averaging with an update parameter of 0.02.
 We update the actor using the DBU update, storing all gradients for joint application after calculating the losses.
 We visualize the inference and training paradigm of DGRL in Figure~\ref{fig:algorithm}.
-We furthermore provide a comparative overview over different mapping paradigms in Table~\ref{tab:comparison}.

 We employ feedforward neural networks with three hidden layers, the layer sizes are specified in App.~\ref{app:hyperparams}.
 The actor receives the state as input and outputs the proto-action as a vector.
 The critic receives the state and action as input and outputs a single Q-value.
 In the Maze and Recommender environments, the first layer of the critic only receives the state as an encoding layer.
 In the Job Shop Scheduling and Joint Replenishment environments, it receives both the state and the action immediately.
-We scale all states between 0 and 1 before feeding them into the neural networks.
+We scale all state features to values between 0 and 1 before feeding them into the neural networks.
 In the Mazeworld and Recommender environments, we also apply a decoupled Fourier transformation with Fourier order 3 to improve the state representation, as in \citet{chandak2019} and \citet{akkerman2024dynamic}.
 The actor uses a tanh activation in its output layer.
 Since the proto-action is thus restricted to the range $(-1,1)$ as $(\hat{a}_\mathrm{min}, \hat{a}_\mathrm{max})$, we scale it to the action space $[A_\mathrm{min}, A_\mathrm{max}]$ with